-Hours of service requirements are absolutely necessary in order to combat truck driver fatigue.
+Hours of service requirements are absolutely necessary to combat truck driver fatigue.
 Currently, the hours of service requirements are as follows:

-- Drivers can operate during a 14-hour window each day, but only after they have been off duty for ten consecutive hours.
+- Drivers can operate their vehicle during a 14-hour window each day, but only after they have been off duty for ten consecutive hours.

 - During the 14-hour driving window, the truck driver can operate for 11 total driving hours, with the remaining time constituting various breaks the driver needs.

 - Any driver who has been operating their vehicle for more than eight consecutive hours must take a 30-minute break.

 - During a seven-day workweek, drivers can operate for 60 total hours.

 - During an eight-day workweek, drivers can operate for 70 total hours.